Thomaswang0822/loma_differentiable/pd_logs/README.md

 "Systematically differentiating parametric discontinuity" can be translated as "differentiating an integral of if-else (piecewise integrand function) correctly."

-The SIGGRAPH paper "Systematically Differentiating Parametric Discontinuity" [Bangaru et al. 2021] provide all ideas, technical details, and regiours proof of correctness of this project.
+The SIGGRAPH paper "Systematically Differentiating Parametric Discontinuity" [Bangaru et al. 2021] provide all ideas, technical details, and rigorous proof of correctness of this project.
 We will refer it as "the paper" throughout this report.
 [Teg](https://github.com/ChezJrk/Teg) is their research artifact, a compiler with full features.

 The goal of the project is to implement some basic ideas of Teg in [loma](https://github.com/BachiLi/loma_public/), an education compiler with limited language features.

 ## Choices of Representing Integral in Loma

-The first step is to setup loma infrastructure to handle an integral.
+The first step is to set up loma infrastructure to handle an integral.
 This means that something like $\int_{x=0}^{\pi/2} cos(x)+5$ should be evaluated to a numerically correct value.

 I explored the following options and chose the custom function representation (option 3).

-### Option 1: Intermediate Rrepresentation (IR)
+### Option 1: Intermediate Representation (IR)

 This means adding something like